Last updated: 12 June 2023

 - Website browser: information related to the browser or device you use to access our website.

-In addition to the above, if you are a player, we may collect and process the following personal data, which is considered more sensitive:
+In addition to the above, we may collect and process the following personal data, which is considered more sensitive:

 We receive information about members of the badminton community from their respective badminton associations and continental confederations.
 This information includes name, gender, age/date of birth, contact information, as well as sports-related data.